The Marine Biological Laboratory

 There is no other place in the world like the Marine Biological Laboratory.
 An environment of discovery without equal, the MBL is a nexus where scientists meet—often for the first time—and begin work that has a global reach.

 The MBL’s role as an innovator in the biological sciences is legendary.
-More than 55 Nobel laureates have had a significant association with the MBL since its founding.
-The most recent, Eric Betzig, 2014 Nobel laureate in chemistry, credits his experience as a visiting investigator at MBL with helping to fine-tune the microscope technology for which he co-won the prize.
+More than 57 Nobel laureates have had a significant association with the MBL since its founding.
+Eric Betzig, a 2014 Nobel laureate in chemistry, credits his experience as a visiting investigator at MBL with helping to fine-tune the microscope technology for which he co-won the prize.

-Today the MBL hosts world-class researchers from around the globe working at the cutting edge of biology.
-It is also the home of advanced training programs in fields including neurobiology, cell biology, reproductive biology, regenerative biology, microbiology, parasitology, and environmental sciences, and it is a leader in imaging, ecosystems ecology, and microbial genomics.
+Today the MBL hosts world-class researchers from around the globe working at the leading edge of biology.
+It is also the home of advanced training programs in fields including neurobiology, cell biology, reproductive biology, regenerative biology, microbiology, parasitology, and environmental sciences, and the MBL is a leader in imaging, ecosystems ecology, and microbial genomics.
 A corps of more than 270 scientists and support staff pursue research year-round.
-They are joined each year by more than 470 students and 400 visiting scientists, summer staff, and research associates from hundreds of institutions around the world.
+They are joined each year by more than 500 students and 400 visiting scientists, summer staff, and research associates from hundreds of institutions around the world.
 Unconstrained by disciplinary boundaries or bureaucratic red tape, they’re inspired to think creatively and take risks.

 The University of Chicago Campaign: Inquiry and Impact will raise $100 million to support initiatives through the Marine Biological Laboratory.